East Preston, Nova Scotia

-East Preston is an expansive rural Black Nova Scotian community located in eastern Halifax Regional Municipality, Nova Scotia, in Atlantic Canada.
+East Preston is an expansive rural community located in eastern Halifax Regional Municipality, Nova Scotia, in Atlantic Canada.
 The population at the time of the 2016 census was 869.
+Like its neighbouring community, North Preston, the community is composed predominantly of Black Nova Scotians.

 Geography

 East Preston is within the Halifax Regional Municipality.
-It was located East of another rural area, Preston.
+It is located east of another rural area, Preston.
 East Preston is accessible off Trunk 7 or No 207 on Marine Drive through the Ross Road or the Mineville Road.